 The Journal of Leadership Education (JOLE) has a dedicated group of reviewers advancing the profession of leadership education!
 If you are interested in joining our team, the information below will provide some perspective and help guide you through the process.

 JOLE welcomes interested individuals to express interest in becoming a reviewer.
-To be eligible to be a reviewer, you must hold an advanced degree (Masters or above), be knowledgeable in research methodology, leadership theory and practice, and the APA style guide.
-If you are interested, contact the editor at firstname.lastname@example.org.
+To be eligible to be a reviewer, you must hold a terminal degree, be knowledgeable in research methodology, leadership theory and practice, and the APA style guide.
+If you are interested, contact the editor at email@example.com.
 In the body of the email, provide your letter of interest, and attach your most recent curriculum vitae for consideration.

 How to Review a JOLE Manuscript